Bridge to Terabithia (2007 film): Critical reception

 Bridge to Terabithia received positive reviews from film critics.
-Review aggregation website Rotten Tomatoes gives the film a score of 85% based on 158 reviews, with an average rating of 7.2/10.
+Review aggregation website Rotten Tomatoes gives the film a score of 85% based on 158 reviews, with an average score rating of 7.2/10.
 The site's consensus reads: "Bridge to Terabithia is a faithful adaptation of a beloved children's novel and a powerful portrayal of love, loss, and imagination through children's eyes."
-On Metacritic the film received a weighted average score of 74% based on 25 reviews, indicating "generally favorable reviews".
+On Metacritic the film received a weighted average score of 74/100 based on 25 reviews, indicating "generally favorable" reviews.
 Audiences surveyed by CinemaScore gave the film a grade of A−.

 James Berardinelli of ReelViews called Bridge to Terabithia "easily the best family feature of the early year".
 Ann Hornaday of The Washington Post praised the script for being "utterly recognizable and authentic", and thought Robb and Hutcherson were "perfectly cast".
 Hornaday wrote that although the final five minutes succumbed to "oversweet sentiment", viewers would remember the film's "warmth and respect with which it pays homage to first love".
 Jessica Grose of The Village Voice commended director Csupó for omitting "cutesy tween stereotypes", and felt Jess's relationship with his father elevated Bridge to Terabithia from "a good kids movie to a classic contender."
 The New York Times critic Jeannette Catsoulis believed that the fantasy was kept in the background "to find magic in the everyday", and thought Csupó directed "like someone intimate with the pain of being different, allowing each personality more than a single characteristic".
 The reviewer praised all the leads for their strong performances, especially Deschanel and Madison.
 Catsoulis found the film was able to handle adult topics "with nuance and sensitivity", and being consistently smart and "delicate as a spider web", it was the kind of children's movie "rarely seen nowadays".
 Miriam di Nunzio of the Chicago Sun-Times praised Hutcherson and Robb's performances, saying that "the film's heart and soul rests on the abilities of its young lead characters to make us really see the world through children's eyes.
 The dynamic duo of Hutcherson and Robb do not disappoint."